trparky/HTTPHelper/README.md

 You can add cookies, custom HTTP headers, GET and POST data, and even download files and inject your own plugins into the code class instance to provide for real-time file download status updates.

 Oh, and it's open source too!

+## License Change Notice
+As of October 24th, 2024, this project is now licensed under the GPL License.
+Please refer to the LICENSE file for the updated terms.
+Previous versions were licensed under the MIT License.